 TANF helps families achieve self-sufficiency through financial support and grants.
 To be eligible, recipients must show that they’re actively taking specific actions outlined in the application form.

 Medicare is a health insurance program for people 65 and older, but it’s available to people under 65 in certain circumstances.
 To check whether you’re eligible for any one of its programs, use the Medicare Eligibility Checker Tool.

 Through Medicaid, low-income families can get medical assistance through state-administered programs.
 Medicaid eligibility guidelines differ by state so be sure to check their website to see if you qualify.

 LIHEAP offers energy grants and help to single parents and others who qualify under its eligibility criteria.
 This program provides funds to cover costs such as home energy bills and home repairs due to energy-related issues.

-Head Start provides access to preschool for children five and under.
+Head Start provides access to preschool at no cost for children five and under.
 Many Head Start programs also offer Early Head Start support for pregnant women, toddlers, and infants.

 Insure Kids Now helps children and teens receive low-cost health insurance.
 Parents can also receive assistance.
 Funds come from Medicaid and the Children’s Health Insurance Program (CHIP).
-Single parents must prove they are unable to afford health insurance.
+Single parents must prove they are unable to afford health insurance to receive coverage.

 Scholarships and grants for single moms and dads